[Artikel in Arbeit]

 Sysinternals Suite seems to work fine.
 There is an ARM version!
 Did not try all tools.

-I am evaluating Zinstall FullBack, the only Windows ARM compatible backup tool I found.
+• I am evaluating Zinstall FullBack.
 FullBack does not use disk imaging/cloning, but might be just what I need: a local, encrypted and ransomware protected backup allowing to restore my files and Windows settings to previous states.

 My preferred VPN Private Internet Access does not support Windows on ARM.
 For my desktop PC this is not so important.